anacazu/anacazu/README.md

 - For my master's internship, I decided to explore the world of experimental physics.
 But my experience in C language came out handy when I was asked to integrate a motorized element of the experiment into the existing Data Acquisition Software provided by the detector manufacturer.
 By doing so, I enabled a type of experiment that was not possible in our setup before.

 - For my PhD, I decided to continue on the experimental side.
 But always with interest and curiosity in the data analysis.
-In the last two years, I have become even closer to the research software field, since I am the responsible person for managing the Data Acquisition of the group.
+In the last two years, I have become even closer to the research software field, since I am the person responsible of managing the Data Acquisition of the group.
 I have made it possible to control several instruments from the lab PC (oscilloscopes, Arduino boards, voltage supplies, etc).
 This has made the experiment more efficient and allowed new types of measurements.
 In one case, I also adapted the Data Acqusition Software to the requirements of an external researcher who was using our setup as part of a collaboration.

 🌱 A personal project I'm building